rafsunl/Ansible-datadog-doc/README.md

 # Complete Todo App Deployment with Datadog Monitoring

+## Prerequisites

+1. **Create a Datadog Free Trial account** from [https://www.datadoghq.com/free-datadog-trial/](https://www.datadoghq.com/free-datadog-trial/)
+   or use the one provided from the **SRE course** on Datadog’s website.
+   Once your account is active, navigate to
+   **Integrations → APIs → API Keys**, and copy your API key.
+   Keep this key ready — you’ll need it later when configuring the Datadog Agent.

+2. **Set up your virtual environment**
+   - Install **Oracle VirtualBox** (or any preferred hypervisor).
+   - Download a **Linux ISO image** (Ubuntu 22.04 LTS recommended).
+   - Create two virtual machine one Ansible-master and other is host.

+---

 ## Overview

 This guide takes you from scratch to a fully deployed todo-app with Datadog monitoring: